Flo-Dim/Quant-Finance-Journey/projects/moving-average-crossover/README.md

 ### ❌ What Didn’t
 - Frequent **false signals** in sideways markets.
-- Missed large parts of rallies in strong bull trends (e.g., Apple 2020–2025).
+- Missed large parts of rallies in strong bull trends (example, Apple 2020–2025).
 - Sensitivity to parameter choice (20/50 too short for trending assets).

 ### 🔄 Next Steps